 Is Sugar an Electrolyte?

-No, scientifically sugar is not an electrolyte because electrolytes are charged particles that carry charges and conduct electricity when dissolved in water but sugar is not capable of conducting electricity when dissolved in water.
+No, it is considered a nonelectrolyte because electrolytes are charged particles that carry charges and conduct electricity when dissolved in water but sugar is not capable of conducting electricity when dissolved in water.
 Although electrolytes and sugar together treats dehydration.

 Sugar is a nonelectrolyte, which means that while it quickly dissolves in water, it does not separate into ions in solution and does not conduct electricity when present in solutions.